truj1ll0/mkdocs-help-center/docs/embedded-studio/embedded-studio.md

 ## Legacy embedded forms

 If you’re using a legacy form—popup or inline—consider upgrading to Embedded Studio to access Classy’s newest tools and features.

+## Frequently asked questions

+**Deciding between an embedded donation form and a donation page?**

+Go with embedded forms to:

+- Add forms directly to your website
+- Keep donors on your site

+Use a standard donation page to:

+- Share links in emails or on social media

+**Can popup blockers block the embedded donation form?**

+No, they won’t prevent it from opening.

+**Is it possible to embed the form on multiple sites?**

+Yes!
+Just make sure to safelist each domain where the donation form will appear.
+This is useful if you plan to test your donation form in a sandbox.

+**Can I embed the form on multiple sites?**

+Yes!
+Be sure to safelist each domain and add the Install snippet where the form will be used.

+**Can we embed more than one donation form on a site?**

+Yes, you can.
+Just make sure to use a single install snippet for all the forms from your account.